The Nutcracker: Selected discography

-The Nutcracker Suite, made its initial appearance on disc in 1909 in an abridged performance on the Odeon label.
-Historically, this 4 disc set is considered to be the first record album.
+The Nutcracker made its initial appearance on disc in 1909 in an abridged performance on the Odeon label.
+Historically, this 4-disc set is considered to be the first record album.
 The recording was conducted by Herman Finck and featured the London Palace Orchestra.
 It was not until after the modern LP record appeared in 1948 that recordings of the complete ballet began to be made.
 Because of the ballet's approximate ninety minute length when performed without intermission, applause, or interpolated numbers, the music requires two LPs.
 Most CD issues of the music take up two discs, often with fillers.
 An exception is the 81-minute 1998 Philips recording by Valery Gergiev that fits onto one CD because of Gergiev's somewhat brisker tempi.